nemethconsulting/uw-rhs/docs/tut-retrieve-wlr.md

 4. As the season goes on, if you are looking to retrieve `winLossRatio`'s across the league, see our [Retrieve the league's win/loss records](tut-get-wins.md) tutorial.

 <a id="3"></a>
-## Update the score using Postman Desktop
+## Retrieve all win/loss records for the league using Postman Desktop

 1. Start with a `GET` call to see the list of current teams in the league database.